 The aim of the funding is to generate internationally significant new breakthroughs in Antarctic research.
 The research may be global or circumpolar, focusing on both Polar Regions, but it must be research that cannot be conducted without Antarctic data.
 The scope of the call covers all relevant areas of Antarctic research.

 In accordance with Finland’s Antarctic Research Strategy (2014), the funding supports interactive and multidisciplinary research.
 Only projects that involve international collaboration are eligible to receive funding.
 The funding may be applied for by individual research teams or consortia composed of two or more research teams.

-The review of applications follows the Academy’s general review criteria.
+The review of applications follows the Research Council’s general review criteria.
 The review also focuses on how the project implements the objectives of the call and the quality of the project’s international cooperation.
 In addition, the funding decisions take into account how well the proposed project supports Finland’s Antarctic Research Strategy and how feasible the project is in terms of logistics.

 The logistical feasibility is examined in cooperation with FINNARP.